PATIENTS & PUBLIC

-Tuberculosis affects millions of people worldwide, more frequently in lower-middle income countries like India, but it also represents a potential public health threat for developed countries, due to the increased mobility and the more frequent appearance of mutations of the disease, that are resistant to all standard therapies.
+Tuberculosis affects millions of people worldwide, more frequently in lower-middle income countries like India, but it also represents a potential public health threat for other countries, due to the increased mobility and the more frequent appearance of mutations of the disease, that are resistant to all standard therapies.
 For these and other reasons, we desperately need better therapies.

 The cost of developing new drugs grew exponentially in the last 30 years, for a number of reasons: one study suggests that it may take today as much as 2.9 billion dollars to develop, test for safety and efficacy, and commercialise a new drug.
-If we want to develop better therapies that can be sold at prices that also lower income countries can afford, we need to find better ways to test new therapies.
+If we want to develop better therapies that can be sold at prices that also lower-income countries can afford, we need to find better ways to test new therapies.

-The goal of the STriTuVaD project is to develop new technologies that makes possible to test the efficacy of new therapies at least partly in a computer simulation, rather than through expensive and ethically questionable pre-clinical studies on animals, or clinical studies on patients.
+The goal of the STriTuVaD project is to develop new technologies that make possible to test the efficacy of new therapies at least partly in a computer simulation, rather than through expensive and ethically questionable pre-clinical studies on animals, or clinical studies on patients.

-These technologies are called “In Silico Trials” technologies: below you find a layperson description.
+These technologies are called “In Silico Trials”.

 What is Tuberculosis?

 Tuberculosis is an infectious disease caused by a bacterium called Mycobacterium tuberculosis.
-The infection is highly contagious, and can be transmitted through airborne contagion, that is through the aerosol of saliva droplets one produce when sneezing, coughing, or sometimes also talking or singing.
+The infection is highly contagious, and can be transmitted through airborne contagion, that is through the aerosol of saliva droplets people produce when sneezing, coughing, or sometimes also talking or singing.

 When someone is infected, the bacteria tend to form in the lungs small spheres inside which the bacteria remain protected from the immune system, waiting for an opportunity to proliferate.
-This usually happens when the infected person weakens, due to other diseases or simply due to ageing.
+This usually happens when the infected person weakens, due to other diseases or simply due to aging.